 In the present work entitled "Regulatory Status of Nanoproducts in U.S.A.
 E.U and India" most of the data was collected from the official regulatory authority websites.
 All the guidelines published by the authorities were collected compiled and studied thoroughly.
 They were found to be sufficient till date for the authorization of nano-products.
-Further up-gradations amendments and will be welcomed.
+Further amendments and up-gradations will be welcomed.